Dr Edith Poku, BSc, MBChB, MSc, FHEA

 - Goodacre S, Stevens JW, Pandor A, Poku E, Ren S, Cantrell A, Bounes V, Mas A, Payen D, Petrie D, Roessler MS, Weitz G, Ducros L & Plaisance P (2014) Prehospital Noninvasive Ventilation for Acute Respiratory Failure: Systematic Review, Network Meta-analysis, and Individual Patient Data Meta-analysis.
 Academic Emergency Medicine, 21(9), 960-970.
 View this article in WRRO

-- Poku E, Rathbone J, Everson-Hock E, Essat M, Wong R, Pandor A & Wailoo A (2014) Safety of intravitreal bevacizumab as a monotherapy in ophthalmic conditions:systematic review.
-BMJ Open.
+- Poku E, Rathbone J, Everson-Hock E, Essat M, Wong R, Pandor A & Wailoo A (2014) The safety of intravitreal bevacizumab monotherapy in adult ophthalmic conditions: systematic review.
+BMJ Open, 4.
 View this article in WRRO

 - Poku E, Brazier J, Carlton J & Ferreira A (2013) Health state utilities in patients with diabetic retinopathy, diabetic macular oedema and age-related macular degeneration: a systematic review..
 BMC Ophthalmol, 13, 74.
 View this article in WRRO